 - 11.1 An interview in this Code is the questioning of a person arrested on suspicion of being a terrorist which, under paragraph 10.1, must be carried out under caution.
-Whenever a person is interviewed they must be informed of the grounds for arrest, see Note 3G. - 11.2 Following the arrest of a person under section 41 TACT, that person must not be interviewed about the relevant offence except at a place designated for detention under Schedule 8 paragraph 1 of the Terrorism Act 2000, unless the consequent delay would be likely to:

-- (a) lead to: - interference with, or harm to, evidence connected with an offence: - interference with, or physical harm to, other people; or - serious loss of, or damage to, property; - (b) lead to alerting other people suspected of committing an offence but not yet arrested for it; or - (c) hinder the recovery of property obtained in consequence of the commission of an offence.
+Whenever a person is interviewed they and their solicitor must be informed of the grounds for arrest, and given sufficient information to enable them to understand the nature of their suspected involvement in the commission, preparation or instigation of acts of terrorism (see paragraph 3.4(a)) in order to allow for the effective exercise of the rights of the defence.
+However, whilst the information must always be sufficient information for the person to understand the nature of their suspected involvement in the commission, preparation or instigation of acts of terrorism, this does not require the disclosure of details at a time which might prejudice the terrorism investigation (see Note 3G).
+The decision about what needs to be disclosed for the purpose of this requirement therefore rests with the investigating officer who has sufficient knowledge of the case to make that decision.
+The officer who discloses the information shall make a record of the information disclosed and when it was disclosed.
+This record may be made in the interview record, in the officer's report book or other form provided for this purpose.
+See Note 11ZA. - 11.2 Following the arrest of a person under section 41 TACT, that person must not be interviewed about the relevant offence except at a place designated for detention under Schedule 8 paragraph 1 of the Terrorism Act 2000, unless the consequent delay would be likely to: - (a) lead to: - interference with, or harm to, evidence connected with an offence; - interference with, or physical harm to, other people; or - serious loss of, or damage to, property; - (b) lead to alerting other people suspected of committing an offence but not yet arrested for it; or - (c) hinder the recovery of property obtained in consequence of the commission of an offence